Industrial Technology Certificate

 Stresses motor control systems, devices, circuit design and construction, and troubleshooting techniques.
-Specific topics include electrical safety, lockout/tagout procedures, relays, timers, pilot devices, and solid state control technologies.
+Specific topics will include electrical safety, lockout/tagout procedures, relays, timers, pilot devices, and solid state control technologies.
 Extensive laboratory exercises using industrial-grade components enhances classroom studies.

 - Circuit Analysis I

 Introduces the principles of electric circuits.
 It includes the study of voltage, current, resistance, power, energy, magnetism, electromagnetism, capacitors, inductors, and transformers.
 Students analyze these devices in series, parallel, series parallel circuits as well as motors and generators, using AC and DC voltage.

 - Circuit Analysis l Lab